Anthropic Acquires Bun: What Claude Code’s $1 Billion Milestone Means for You

-Here’s what this actually means.
+Here’s what this actually means for you.

 What Just Happened